 The women, chosen from five public nursing schools across Haiti and the University of Notre Dame, will complete six weeks of courses at Regis.
-Through return visits and on-line training in Haiti they will ultimately graduate from the University of Haiti as nurse practitioners with the goal of transferring their skills to colleagues and a next generation of nurses.
+Through return visits and online training in Haiti, they will ultimately graduate from the University of Haiti as nurse practitioners with the goal of transferring their skills to colleagues and a next generation of nurses.

-“Such a level of education for nurses is ‘unheard of in Haiti,’ said Regis president Toni Hays, who cofounded the program when she was dean of the school’s nursing program in 2007.
-Most nurses in Haiti today cannot earn degrees through a university, so nursing instructors are not as respected as other faculty, she said.
-‘But this is the beginning of a movement,’” reads the article.
+“Such a level of education for nurses is unheard of in Haiti," Regis president Toni Hays told The Boston Globe recently.
+She cofounded the program when she was dean of the school’s nursing program in 2007.
+"Most nurses in Haiti today cannot earn degrees through a university, so nursing instructors are not as respected as other faculty.
+But this is the beginning of a movement,” she continued.

-‘“I’ve learned so many things,’43-year-old Mirmonde Amazan said in French.
-‘How hospitals work.
+"I’ve learned so many things," said 43-year-old Mirmonde Amazan.
+"How hospitals work.
 How training works.
-How supervision works.’
-The level of supervision that nursing students have in the United States has convinced her that she must spend more time with students in a clinical setting, she said.”
+How supervision works."
+She said the level of supervision that nursing students have in the United States has convinced her that she must spend more time with students in a clinical setting.

-Sheila Davis, Global Nursing Coordinator for Partners In Health, says the degree program is designed to equip nursing teachers with a new level of critical thinking skills, ability to problem solve and learn some of the fundamental of principles of nursing research.
+Sheila Davis, global nursing coordinator for Partners In Health, says the degree program is designed to equip nursing teachers with a new level of critical thinking skills, the ability to problem-solve, and some of the fundamental of principles of nursing research.

 “This program represents a long-term investment in nursing in Haiti that will both educate a new generation but also improve health care for the country as a whole,” said Davis.